 It’s about finding the bravery to love again.
-Today, when I watch that talk—when I see that version of me, at that moment in time—I think about how she’s brave not only to get on stage, but to later make choices that allow her to open her heart again to someone new.
+Today, when I watch that talk — when I see that version of me, at that moment in time — I think about how she’s brave not only to get on stage, but to later make choices that allow her to open her heart again to someone new.
 She knew what happened the morning of February 4, 2017.
-And, with that knowledge, she made choices that led her to February 4, 2023—a normal-from-the-outside day that began with sweet toddler kisses and kitchen hugs.
+And, with that knowledge, she made choices that led her to February 4, 2023 — a normal-from-the-outside day that began with sweet toddler kisses and kitchen hugs.

 We intuitively know that we will die, and that everyone we love will die.
 But it’s not until you experience a close death firsthand that you know how life-shattering loss can really be.
 And it’s not until that point that you discover how insanely brave we all are, to fall in love and make friends and bring new people into this world.

-Each day, we open our hearts—to the possibility of love and to the inevitability of pain.
+Each day, we open our hearts — to the possibility of love and to the inevitability of pain.

 If I were to take a snapshot of my life today, it’d look pretty sweet.
 It’s not especially flashy or fancy, but it’s packed with love.
 Billy is alive.
-Cass is alive.
+My precious daughter is alive.
 My mom and brother and many aunts and uncles and cousins are alive.
 I just got a text from a friend who’s alive.
 I am sitting at a desk with flowers from another friend who is alive.
 I am alive.
 I feel happy and grateful and a little bit sad, because I know that this moment won’t last.

 Not long after I watched that video of my talk, I went to the kitchen to make dinner.
-I picked a random podcast to listen to—an interview between comedic actor Tony Hale and happiness scholar Dr. Laurie Santos—and I smiled when I realized how much their conversation complimented the speech I gave all those years ago.
+I picked a random podcast to listen to — an interview between comedic actor Tony Hale and happiness scholar Dr. Laurie Santos — and I smiled when I realized how much their conversation complimented the speech I gave all those years ago.

 During their conversation, Hale spoke candidly about his own struggles with anxiety.
-He described how scared he was of the possibility of having a panic attack during performances.
+He described how scared he was about the possibility of having a panic attack during performances.
 “It was just absolute terror,” he said.